MSSRPRAD/ForumApp/README.md

 password: testuser

-To Run:

-flask run

-NOTE: No functionality is completely implemented yet.
-App is not ready.
+To Run the Application on localhost:

+`flask run`

+# NOTE: You need internet connection or the tailwindcss won't show up

+# NOTE: Just a minimum app.
+Many more features need to be added.

-ADMIN FUNCTIONALITY:
+## ADMIN FUNCTIONALITY:

 Implemented from flask_admin

 Navigate to '/admin/' (Logged in as Admin)

-LOGIN FUNCTIONALITY:
+## LOGIN FUNCTIONALITY:

 Navigate to /login

-LOGOUT FUNCTIONALITY:
+## LOGOUT FUNCTIONALITY:

 Navigate to /logout

-REGISTER FUNCTIONALITY:
+## REGISTER FUNCTIONALITY:

 Navigate to /register

-FORUM FUNCTIONALITY:
+## FORUM FUNCTIONALITY:

+Navigate to /board

 Navigate to /board